Campaigning ends for by-election to seven assembly seats - battle of prestige for parties | Politics

 - India

-An unusually high-pitched campaign for bypolls whose results mostly hold symbolic importance for political parties concluded in seven seats in six states on Tuesday evening ahead of voting on November 3.
+An unusually high-pitched campaign for bypolls to seven seats in six states - seen as a battle of prestige for political parties- concluded on Tuesday evening ahead of voting on November 3.

 Chief ministers and other senior leaders made last-minute appeals to voters for their support in Mokama and Gopalganj of Bihar, Adampur of Haryana, Manugoda of Telangana, Gola Gorakhnath of Uttar Pradesh and Dhamnagar of Odisha.